Freedom House awarded Japan a 2020 Internet Freedom Score of 75/100 (0 = Least Free, 100 = Most Free), marking it as “free.”

 Privacy after the fact is also well tended to thanks to the provider’s no-logs-ever server policy and a Bitcoin subscription payment option.

-ExpressVPN’s connection speeds are second to none, coming in as fastest of them all in my most recent round of download speed tests.
-Movie fans will appreciate the provider’s 4K- and HD-capable connections, as will gamers and file sharing fans.
+Movie fans will appreciate ExpressVPN’s 4K- and HD-capable connections, as will gamers and file-sharing fans.
 No data caps to worry about with this provider.

 Router features protect all of your connected devices.
 Up to 5 devices can connect simultaneously on the same account.